How to Treat Swollen Gums

 - Bad breath or a bad taste in your mouth

 - Loose teeth and visible pus that surrounds your gums and teeth.

 - Sore tongue, swollen lymph nodes, or pale skin

 - Nausea or an upset stomach

 - Quick weight loss that cannot be explained

-Some symptoms noted when a person has gum swelling can indicate presence of a serious disease.
+Some symptoms noted when a person has gum swelling can indicate the presence of a serious disease.
 So it is important to have them evaluated as soon as possible.
-Such signs include inability to swallow or breath, high fever of more than 101 degrees F and/or severe gum bleeding.
-Thus, if you would ask me, I would tell you to search for orthodontist near me results on the internet right now.
+Such signs include the inability to swallow or breathe, high fever of more than 101 degrees F, and/or severe gum bleeding.
+Thus, if you would ask me, I would tell you to search for an orthodontist near me results on the internet right now.